astrom-tom/dfitspy/paper.md

 And finally, we can fitsort the files and eventually grep.\
 ``fitsortgrep = dfitspy.dfitsort(listfiles, listkeys, grepping)``

 The final output is stored as a dictionnary of files for which each keywords/values is given.
+It can also be displayed in the same way as for the terminal output (see above).

 # Availability